-It is also common practise to paint the boxes immediately after dipping while the timber is still hot; the paint is then sucked in to the hot timber as it cools.
+It is also common practice to paint the boxes immediately after dipping while the timber is still hot; the paint is then sucked into the hot timber as it cools.
 It is difficult to paint the boxes after they are cool as the paint does not stick readily to paraffin wax.

 If a hive has been infected with AFB, supers can effectively be sterilised by paraffin wax dipping.
 In this case the timber must be immersed in the wax for a minimum of 10 minutes at a temperature of 150-160 deg.
 C.